joao-svalencar/mapar/README.md

 If prop = TRUE, '*mapar*' returns a list with three components, the two mentioned above and:

 * **comp3:** List of length N containing vectors with '*alpha*' values (*col=rgd(r, g, b, alpha)*) related to individual species proportion per grid cell (0.05 for cells with <30%, 0.3 for cells with 30%-70%, 0.7 for cells with <70%. see '*prop*') for N BEs.

+### ***Warning:***

+* '*mapar*' attributes to *colnames(mpa)* the IDs found in the grid system provided.
+It is the user's responsability to assure that the presence-abscence matrix was created based on the grid system provided or results might not represent the actual outcome.

+* '*mapar*' uses a standard nomenclature based on BEs codes (provided in '*lsp*') to save .shp files.
+If the working directory already has a file with the same name (Ex.: after a previous '*mapar*' run) the new outcome will not be saved and the fuction will deliver an error message.
+The same happens if grp = TRUE and there are multiple runs.

+### ***Author:***

+Vieira-Alencar, João Paulo dos Santos (joaopaulo.valencar@usp.br) Laboratório de Ecologia, Evolução e Conservação de Vertebrados, Departamento de Ecologia, Universidade de São Paulo, São Paulo/SP - Brasil